icann/czds-api-client-java/README.md

 # The directory where zone files will be saved
 # Optional.
 Default to current directory.
-# Can be overwritten via commandline option -o
+# Can be overwritten via commandline option -d
-zonefile.output.directory=/where/zonefiles/will/be/saved
+working.directory=/where/zonefiles/will/be/saved
 ```

 # Command line Options